caverac/event-framework/docs/building-the-framework-1.md

-# Building the framework (part 1)
+# Building the framework (Part I)

 We will start by going through the steps to build the framework from scratch.
 This will give you a good understanding of how the pieces fit together, from the core abstractions of Whitehead's cosmology to the actual python code.
+The code is available [on GitHub](https://github.com/caverac/event-framework), my intention is to progressively build all the pieces so you can see how they fit together.

 ## Actual Occasion
-An actual occasion—also called an *actual entity*—is, for Whitehead, the fundamental unit of reality: a tiny act of becoming in which the world is taken up, integrated, and completed into one new concrete fact (a "satisfaction").
+An actual [occasion](glossary.md#occasion) (also called an *actual entity*) is, for Whitehead, the fundamental unit of reality: a tiny act of becoming in which the world is taken up, integrated, and completed into one new concrete fact (a "satisfaction").
 Everything else (objects, enduring things, laws) is derivative of patterns of such occasions.

 ### Key traits